Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/GettingStarted.md

 - `mallet.jar` and `mallet-deps.jar` for modelling topics;
 - `jbox2d-library-2.2.1.1.jar` for mapping topics.

+To handle version control of these large dependencies, you might need to install [Git LFS](https://git-lfs.github.com/).

+A compiled JAR file of the pipeline can be found in the `out/artifacts/Topic_Mapping_Pipeline_jar` folder.
+Make sure to download the main `.jar` file and the dependencies in the `lib` folder.

-Although it has been deprecated, the previous version of the mapping module has been written in JavaScript.
+> Although it has been deprecated, the previous version of the mapping module has been written in JavaScript.
   If you wish to use this version, you will need to install [NodeJS](https://nodejs.org/en/) to execute JavaScript.

 ---